Dentistry

 Tooth Pain Post Filling

-Finally, it’s important to remember that not every ache is nerve pain.
+It’s important to remember that not every ache is nerve pain.
 Sometimes, soreness in the teeth or jaw comes from the procedure itself rather than the filling.

 It’s normal to feel a little off after a dental filling, but it’s important to understand what kind of discomfort you’re feeling.
 Soreness and pain aren’t the same thing, and they usually mean different things when it comes to recovery.